Free Trial Abuse

 Seconds later

 A "Freeloader" badge is assigned based on your badge rules.
-An alert fires to Slack.
+An escalation fires to Slack.
 If you have webhooks configured, Dregs informs your application directly so it can automatically restrict the account, degrade features, or require extra verification.

-Actually Stopping Free Trial Abuse
+Free Trial Account Abuse Prevention

 Shadow banning